-If you get through to the interview stage with Baker McKenzie, you will have already impressed them with your application.
+If you get through to the interview stage with Baker McKenzie, you will have already impressed them with your application and in the online tests.
 This means the firm already knows you are a high-calibre candidate; the interview stages are about finding out more about you as a person.
 It’s therefore important for you to have the confidence to be yourself.

 The Baker McKenzie assessment centre

 If you get through the video interview stage, you will be invited to the Baker McKenzie assessment centre.
 Before you turn up for the Baker McKenzie assessment day, make sure you do the following:

 - Review the interview process so you’re comfortable with what will be involved.

 - Take a look at the employees featured in Baker McKenzie’s graduate website and use this to identify the dress code and plan your interview outfit: you should keep things formal.

 When you arrive for the assessment day, make sure you’re polite and friendly to everyone you meet; Baker McKenzie place a heavy emphasis on their ‘culture of friendship, so a good first impression is vital.

 - a group exercise